 Diabetes Self-Management Education (DSME)

-Diabetes Self-Management Education (DSME) programs provides knowledge and skills for people who want to manage their type 2 diabetes and related conditions.
+Diabetes Self-Management Education (DSME) programs provide knowledge and skills for people who want to manage their type 2 diabetes and related conditions.
 Diabetes educators conduct each program, which addresses the needs, goals, and life experiences of people with diabetes.
-This program teaches you how to eat healthy, be active, monitor blood sugar levels, take medication, problem solve, reduce risk for other health conditions, and cope with your disease.
+This program teaches you how to eat healthily, be active, monitor blood sugar levels, take medication, problem solve, reduce the risk for other health conditions, and cope with your disease.
+Register

 Senior Living Facility (Natchez)

-The Magnolia Medical Foundation plans to invest $3.4 million to renovate an old general hospital in Natchez, Mississippi and create approximately 30 one-bedroom apartments.
-The facility would have managements and security personnel on-site 24 hours a day and would also include amenities such as a game room, craft area, theater, computer lunge and fitness center.
-(A beauty salon / barber shop would be nice.)
+The Magnolia Medical Foundation plans to invest $3.4 million to renovate an old general hospital in Natchez, Mississippi, and create approximately 30 one-bedroom apartments.
+The facility would have management and security personnel on-site 24 hours a day and would also include amenities such as a game room, craft area, theater, computer lounge, and fitness center.
+(A beauty salon/barbershop would be nice.)
 (Hamilton, 2017)

 Health Equity Programs

 The Magnolia Medical Foundation health equity programs are tasked with providing everyone the opportunity to “attain his or her full health potential”.
-Health inequities exists when there are barriers that prevent individuals and communities with the opportunities to live their healthiest life.
-We aim to address avoidable inequalities for all groups, with a focus on those who have experienced socioeconomic disadvantage or historical injustice, so that all people and communities feel empowered to achieve the highest level of health. (htt3)
+Health inequities exist when there are barriers that prevent individuals and communities from the opportunity to live their healthiest life.
+We aim to address avoidable inequalities for all groups, with a focus on those who have experienced socioeconomic disadvantage or historical injustice, so that all people and communities feel empowered to achieve the highest level of health.